knatten/cppquiz23/questions/228/explanation.md

 `X<> x` in fact does just that, it instantiates the template with no arguments, which would be valid.

-However, §[temp.res]¶8.2 says:
+However, §[temp.res.general]¶6.3 says:

+> The program is ill-formed, no diagnostic required, if:
+>
+> — (...)
+>
-> [if] every valid specialization of a variadic template requires an empty template parameter pack
+> — every valid specialization of a variadic template requires an empty template parameter pack, (...)
-> [the program is ill-formed, no diagnostic required.]

 As we've seen, the only valid specialization requires an empty template parameter pack, so the program is ill-formed, no diagnostic required.
 When no diagnostic is required, the compiler is not required to diagnose the error, but execution of the program is undefined.